yonghaoy/tweethack/README.md

 This is INLS 560's exercise, I folk from our class website, and add some functions

+The extra method I add: allow users to tweet with media.

 Command lining the twitters with twython.
 Search twitter and tweet from your command line in 5 hacky steps.

 ## Super Easy Command Line Tweeting